NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge-platform/knowledge-base/White_paper_algoprudence.md

 ---
-type: featured
 summary: >-
   Introducing Algoprudence: Case-based and decentralized judgements for ethical AI
 layout: article
+type: knowledgebase_item
 author: Algorithm Audit
 intro: >-
   Introducing Algoprudence: Case-based and decentralized judgements for ethical AI
 facets:
   - value: year_2024
-    label: '2024'
+    label: "2024"
-title: 'Algoprudence: Jurisprudence for algorithms'
+title: "Algoprudence: Jurisprudence for algorithms"
-subtitle: ''
+subtitle: ""
 image: /images/knowledge_base/White-paper_Algoprudence.png
 ---

-At a high-level this article follows the structure of the original [article](/nl/knowledge-platform/knowledge-base/white_paper_algoprudence/) in Dutch *How ‘algoprudence’ can contribute to responsible use of ML-algorithms*
+At a high-level this article follows the structure of the original [article](/nl/knowledge-platform/knowledge-base/white_paper_algoprudence/) in Dutch _How ‘algoprudence’ can contribute to responsible use of ML-algorithms_

 ###### Abstract